 Object Description • Mode Indicates the IP address mode operation.
 Possible modes are: Static: Enable NTP mode operation.
-When enable NTP mode operation, the agent forward and to transfer NTP messages between the clients and the server when they are not on the same subnet domain.
+When enabling NTP mode operation, the agent forwards and transfers NTP messages between the clients and the server when they are no the same subnet domain.
 DHCP: Enable DHCP client mode operation.
 Enable the DHCP client by checking this box.
 If DHCP fails and the configured IP address is zero, DHCP will retry.
 If DHCP fails and the configured IP address is non-zero, DHCP will stop and the configured IP settings will be used.
 The DHCP client will announce the configured System Name as hostname to provide DNS lookup.
 IP Address Provide the IP address of this switch in dotted decimal notation.
-Subnet Mask Provide the subnet mask of this switch dotted decimal notation.
-Gateway Provide the IP address of the router in dotted decimal notation.
-DNS Server 1/2 Provide the IP address of the DNS Server in dotted decimal notation.
+Subnet Mask Provide the subnet mask of this switch in dotted decimal notation.
+Provide the IP address of the router in dotted decimal notation.
+Gateway DNS Server 1/2 Provide the IP address of the DNS Server in dotted decimal notation.

 Information Name Information Value

 DHCP State Disabled

 Static IP Address 192.168.1.1

 Static Subnet Mask 255.255.255.0

 Static Gateway 192.168.1.254

 Static DNS Server 1 168.95.1.1

+Static DNS Server 2 168.95.192.1

-Figure 4-2-3 IP Information page screenshot
+Figure 4-2-3 IP Information Page Screenshot

 Object Description

 DHCP State Display the current DHCP state.

 IP Address Display the current IP address.

 Subnet Mask Display the current subnet mask.

 Gateway Display the current gateway.

 DNS Server 1/2 Display the current DNS server.